School-projects1234/Sparxscience/README.md

 # War Thunder Browser Game 🎮

-A 3D War Thunder-like aerial combat game playable in your browser with a secret access system.
+A 3D War Thunder-like combat game playable in your browser with a secret access system.

 ## 🕵️ Secret Access Instructions